HPCarey/Phrasal-verbs-quiz/README.md

 #### Lighthouse mobile final results
 ![Lighthouse mobile final results](readme/lighthouse-final-mobile.png)

-4. JSHint
+4. Javascript
 * Javascript validation was done using [JSHint Validator](https://jshint.com/).
 * Upon testing there were not that many errors as I had been using JSHint throughout to check for and fix bugs.
 The initial results showed one warning and one error as follows:
     * Warning: A leading decimal point can be confused with a dot: '.5'.
 This had not been affecting my output in any way so I didn't address it until the end.
 A quick google search showed that putting a 0 in front of the . will solve this issue.
     * One unused variable: selectedButton.
 I saw that I redeclared selectedButton inside whatever function it was in so there was no need to declare it at the top with a null value.
 * Some common errors that came up throughout the project in JSHint were unused variables, missing semi-colons and unclosed functions.
-* I also used console log and the error messages console in chrome devtools to resolve bugs along the way.
+* I also used console log and the error messages that would display in the console in chrome devtools to resolve bugs along the way.
 #### JSHint initial results
 ![JSHint initial results](readme/jshint-initial.png)